 Gather your data

 - a list of all the trips you have taken outside the U.S. since becoming a permanent resident.
-Note the start an end dates of each trip, and all countries that you travelled to.
+Note the start an end dates of each trip, and all countries that you traveled to.
 (Your passports are probably the best place to get this information.)

 - your green card number, and the date and place you were granted permanent residence (these are all on your green card)